snabbco/snabb/README.md

 ### License

-All the ljsyscall code is under the MIT license, see LICENSE file for further details.
+All the ljsyscall code is under the MIT license.
+The ABI definitions are considered to be non copyrighted or CC0 if you need an official disclaimer.
+See LICENSE file for further details.